 What is Zero Trust Architecture?
 9 Steps to Implementation

-The zero trust cybersecurity model requires that all users, devices, and applications connected to the organization’s network are continuously authenticated, authorized, and monitored to ensure appropriate configurations and posture before granting them access to networks and data, regardless of whether they are on-site or remote.
+The zero trust cybersecurity model requires that all users, devices, and applications connected to an organization’s network are continuously authenticated, authorized, and monitored to ensure appropriate configurations and posture before granting them access to networks and data, regardless of whether they are on-site or remote.

-In traditional on-premises network architectures, users and devices connecting to networks were considered “trusted” because you could limit their activity using hardwired connections and firewalls.
-However, with the rise of wireless networks, the concept of trust eroded.
-Zero trust is a way that companies can reduce risk by continuously requiring authentication and authorization.
+In traditional on-premises network architectures, users and devices connecting to networks were considered “trusted” because their activity could be limited using hardwired connections and firewalls.
+However, with the rise of wireless networks, cloud environments, and remote workers, the concept of trust eroded.Â

 What are the basic principles of Zero Trust?

-Zero Trust means what it says and says what it means.
+Zero trust means what it says and says what it means.
 Trust no one.
-According to the National Institute of Standards and Technology Special Publication (NIST SP) 800-207, the basic principles of a Zero Trust enterprise cybersecurity architecture include:
+According to the National Institute of Standards and Technology Special Publication (NIST SP 800-207), the basic principles of a Zero Trust enterprise cybersecurity architecture include:

-- Assuming breach
+- Assuming there’s been a breach

 - Continuously analyzing and evaluating risk